• Skip to primary navigation

 • Transfer the potatoes to your prepared baking dish and spread it out as evenly as possible.

-• Sprinkle the remaining half of the pecans and all of the mini marshmallows over the top of the sweet potatoes.
+• Sprinkle the remaining half of the pecans and all of the 2 cups mini marshmallows over the top of the sweet potatoes.
 Bake at 375°F (190°C) for 20 minutes or until the marshmallows are golden-brown.

 Notes